The Chinese New Year in Thailand in 2025

 The dates of Chinese New Year in Thailand.

-From Sunday 10 February to Wednesday 13 February.
-Please note that the dates of the festivities may vary from one city to another.
+From Wednesday 29 January to Saturday 31 January 2025.
+Please note that the dates of the festivities may vary from city to city..

 The entire Chinese community in Thailand eagerly anticipates this significant occasion, which symbolizes a family reunion.
 Numerous rituals precede the momentous date, drawing many people to the temples.